JacquesBonet/r_sample/README.md

 * If I don't put print() function on the reducers, the program crash.

 * The Reduce function iterate elems by colums and not by rows.
-So I use a workaround in using index then elem object.
+So I use a workaround in using index than elem object.
 Code is less clear unfortunatly